Peeples is a married mom of 3, plus an amazing bonus, always looking for a new place to visit cheaply!

 Swimming Beach Option 3

 The third swim beach is in Loop A (the road to your left after paying).
 If you have small children it is the best one to go to.
 The playground is actually on the beach.
-The designated swim are is larger than either of the other ones.
-There is also more parking at this beach than the other two so you won't have to search much even on busier days.
-The sand is everywhere at this beach area.
-There also seemed to be less boat traffic on this side of the recreation area than the others.
-No waves for us means more fun for our three year old!
+The designated swim area is larger than either of the other ones.
+There is also more parking at this beach than at the other two so you won't have to search much even on busier days.
+The sand is everywhere in this beach area.
+There also seemed to be less boat traffic on this side of the recreation area than on the others.
+No waves for us means more fun for our three-year-old!
 The only real downside to this one is the sun, but there are plenty of tables in shade off the beach.
-To your right there is also a great fishing spot in the shade.
+To your right, there is also a great fishing spot in the shade.

 My Overall Review of River Forks Recreation Area

-I have been to several of the day use areas on Lake Hartwell.
+I have been to several of the day-use areas on Lake Hartwell.
 This one is great for the whole family.
 My children are 14, 12, and 7.
 We all have a blast here.
-Even though it was Fourth of July weekend it was not over crowded like some of the other Hartwell locations.
+Even though it was the Fourth of July weekend it was not overcrowded like some of the other Hartwell locations.
 With three beaches we traded out spots quite a few times.
 One of the playgrounds is fully shaded so it was a great break from the sun.
 The bathroom was amazingly clean for a public bathroom.
 I didn't even feel gross going into it.